hardcodes/lmtyas/README.md

     Verifying - Enter pass phrase for lmtyas_encrypt_key:
     ```
 - **RSA public key**

+  The RSA public key is derived from the RSA private key internally.
+If you want to create it manually, enter

     ```bash
     openssl rsa -in lmtyas_rsa_private.key -pubout > lmtyas_rsa_public.key